U.S. Fed buys $6.2 billion of mortgage bonds, sells none

 on the agency debt and agency mortgage-backed securities, or MBS, it holds to reinvest in agency MBS.

-The New York Fed said on its website the Fed sold no mortgage securities guaranteed by Fannie Mae,
+The New York Fed said on its website the Fed sold no mortgage securities guaranteed by Fannie Mae FNMA.OB,

 in the latest week.
 It sold none the prior week.